• Skip to primary navigation

 Instructions

-• Heat the butter or sunflower oil in a large pot and fry the onions on medium heat until they start to brown for around 5 minutes.
+• Heat the oil or butter in a large saucepan and fry the onions on medium heat until they start to brown for about 5 minutes.
+Add the potatoes, leeks, root celery, and carrots to the pot and fry for a further 2 minutes.

 If using Bratwurst